The Best Slow Cookers Reviewed and Tested

 Although slow cooked chicken does not look like it, this cooked poultry is loaded with crucial nutrients.
 When chicken is slow cooked, you will find that it is rich in taurine—an essential amino acid that promotes better cardiovascular health by increasing good cholesterol in the body and preventing arterial disorders.
 Taurine keeps the heart healthy by repairing aortic lesions and can help prevent blood clots that can potentially lead to strokes or aneurysms.
 Taurine is not only considered a nutrient, but an antioxidant as well, because it helps minimize the oxidation of fats in the body.
 Slow cooked chicken also provides high quality, lean protein.

 One of the main reasons why grilling chicken is not a healthy option as a cooking method is because this process activates glycation between sugars, proteins, and fats.
 This glycation is produced from burnt meats and browned foods, which ultimately converts any beneficial nutrients into cancer causing compounds.
 Unfortunately, these compounds can also damage organs and arteries.

-The extended cooking times on slow cookers allow better distribution of flavors in any recipe.
-The lower temperature lessens the chance of scorching foods that tend to stick to the bottom of a pan or burn in an oven.
+The lower temperature lowers the risk of burning foods that usually remain attached to the bottom.
 Another thing to consider is that even though a slow cooker runs for 8 to 10 hours, you will find that it is more energy efficient; only using about a third of energy as it would to cook the same dish using your oven.

 When meats are cooked at a lower temperature for an extended amount of time, your meal starts to develop deeper, and more complex flavors.
 Slow cooking also releases certain minerals including iron, calcium, and phosphate, which all work together to help keep teeth and bones strong and your joints and skin healthy.